mysirji21/SL-V/README.md

     palindrome or not, reverse the string and returns the result to the client
     program.

-4. [WIP]Design a distributed application using Message Passing Interface
+4. Design a distributed application using Message Passing Interface
     (MPI) for remote computation where client submits a string to the server
     and server returns the reverse of it to the client.